 - 4.2.1.
 Subject to the Deed, including these Guidelines, You may, while the relevant Worker is in Australia, subject to relevant Participating Country advice, offer: - (a) a Long-Term Placement to a Short-Term Worker, or - (b) an extension of the Long-Term Placement to a Long-Term Worker. - 4.2.2.
-You may only make an offer under section 4.2.1 if: - the role being offered is a genuine, year-round, ongoing role (i.e., not consecutive seasonal Short-Term Placements) and it has an equivalent or higher skill level as compared to the skill level of the role that the Worker is currently working in, - (b) You comply with section 4.1, including section 4.1.3 in particular, in relation to the change to the relevant Approved OoE, and - (c) the total duration of the Worker's stay in Australia, if they accepted the offer, would not breach their visa conditions.
+You may only make an offer under section 4.2.1 if: - (a) the role being offered is a genuine, year-round, ongoing role (i.e., not consecutive seasonal Short-Term Placements) and it has an equivalent or higher skill level as compared to the skill level of the role that the Worker is currently working in, - (b) You comply with section 4.1, including section 4.1.3 in particular, in relation to the change to the relevant Approved OoE, and - (c) the total duration of the Worker's stay in Australia, if they accepted the offer, would not breach their visa conditions. - 4.2.3.
+You must ensure that any extensions of a Worker's employment are in line with the Fixed Term Contract provisions that commenced on 6 December 2023.